zendframework/zf2-documentation/docs/languages/en/in-depth-guide/services-and-servicemanager.rst

 An ``invokable`` is a class that can be constructed without any arguments.
 Since our ``Blog\Controller\ListController`` now has a required argument, we need to change this.
 The ``ControllerManager``, who is in charge of instantiating the controllers for us, also support using ``factories``.
 A ``factory`` is a class that creates instances of another class.
-We'll create one for our ``ListController``.
+We'll now create one for our ``ListController``.
 Let's modify our configuration like this:

 .. code-block:: php